wix/Detox/INSTALLING.md

     }
   }
 ```
 > Note: replace `YourProject` above with your Product name from Xcode.
 Set the `app` path to the correct build path of your `.app` product, relative to the `package.json` file.
+Change `TestRootFolder` to your test root folder, default is e2e.

 * The resulting `package.json` should look something like [this](demo-react-native/package.json).